C. Ramchandra: Biography

 The highly popular patriotic song "Aye Mere Watan Ke Logon", which was sung by Lata Mangeshkar and penned by poet Pradeep, was a composition of Ramchandra.
 It was later performed live, by Lata Mangeshkar, in the presence of Jawaharlal Nehru at the National Stadium, in New Delhi on Republic Day in 1963.
 It is said Jawaharlal Nehru became so sentimental that tears rolled down his cheeks.
-On 27 Jan 2014, Lata Mangeshkar was felicitated by the then chief minister of Gujarat, Narendra Modi at Mumbai to commemorate the 51st Anniversary of this song.
+On 27 January 2014, Lata Mangeshkar was felicitated by the then chief minister of Gujarat, Narendra Modi at Mumbai to commemorate the 51st anniversary of this song.

 Ramchandra similarly provided a memorable musical score accompanying a competition between two dancers whose roles were played by Padmini and Vyjayanthimala for the song Kannum Kannum Kalanthu lyrics penned by Kothamangalam Subbu, sung by P. Leela and Jikki in the Tamil movie Vanjikottai Valiban (1958).
 He remade the song in Hindi as "Aaja Tu Raja Aaja" from Raj Tilak (1958) written by P. L. Santoshi where Asha Bhosle and Sudha Malhotra rendered their voice.

 Ramchandra provided music compositions for a few Marathi, Telugu, Tamil, and Bhojpuri movies besides Hindi movies.
 He also produced three Hindi movies with New Sai Productions namely Jhanjhar (1953), Lehren (1953), Duniya Gol Hai (1955).

 In the late 1960s, Ramchandra produced two Marathi movies, Dhananjay (1966) and Gharkul (1970).
 Apart from composing music, he also acted in them.
 Ramchandra wrote his autobiography The Symphony of My Life (माझ्या जीवनाची सरगम in Marathi) in 1977.

 Death

-C. Ramchandra died on 5 January 1982, a week before his 64th birthday, in Mumbai, India.
+C. Ramchandra died on 5 January 1982, at age 63, in Mumbai, India.

 Awards and recognition

-His music fans were disappointed, when he was nominated for 'Best Music Director' twice for Filmfare Awards for the films Azaad (1955) and Aasha (1957) but ended up not actually winning them.
-It should also be mentioned here that one of his most successful films was Anarkali (1953) and it was released one year before the first Filmfare Award was given in 1954.
+Ramachandra was nominated for 'Best Music Director' twice for Filmfare Awards for the films Azaad (1955) and Aasha (1957).

-Mumbai based troupe Musicolor, which is promoting vintage music, presented an exclusive tribute programmes featuring the gems of C Ramchandra at Dinanath Mangeshkar auditorium on 22 January 2010.

 Popular songs

 Though Ramchandra used a number of ragas in his compositions, his favourite remained raga "Bageshri" (Radha na bole - Azad, 1955).
 In a 1978 interview at BBC studios with Mahendra Kaul, he ascribed the reason to Bageshri's simplicity.
-However, he also composed songs in other ragas including Malkauns (Aadha hai chandrama- Navrang).
+However, he also composed songs in other ragas including Malkauns (Aadha hai chandrama raat aadhi- Navrang).

 The following is a short list of some of Ramchandra's best compositions: